 Figure 1 gives the general block diagram of the recognition system, explained as follows:

-The training dataset comes from the database.
+The training data comes from the database.
 Each species must have sufficient different recordings to train correctly the models.

 Features are extracted from the audio files to have features vectors.

-A GMM is created for each species, using the features vectors.
+A GMM model is created for each species, using the feature vectors.

-A record is presented to the model to be identified.
+A record has to be identified.
 It comes from the database or from the field recordings.

-The features are extracted to have a features vector.
+The features are extracted to have a feature vector.

-The features vector is presented to each GMM model, which return the probability that the record belongs to it.
+The feature vector is presented to each GMM model, which returns the probability that the record belongs to it.

-Based on the probability returned by the classifier, a decision is taken to label the record.
+Based on the probability returned by the each model, a decision is taken to label the record.
 To decide that, the record belongs to the class that has higher probability.